• Home

 Basis for judging household and needlework exhibits:

-Plain Sewing – Lingerie or aprons to be judged on
+Plain Sewing – Lingerie or aprons to be judged on 1.
+Worth of article

 2. Materials and trimmings, appropriateness, quality